You will absolutely love this recipe for Lemon Lavender Macarons that my daughter and I came up with for #springsweetsweek.

 - Lemon Curd

 - Pinch of salt, to taste

-- Sift almond flour and powdered sugar together at least 3 times.
+- Sift almond flour and powdered sugar together.
 Discard all the chunky bits that are left behind.
 Set aside.

 - In your KitchenAid mixer, beat egg whites on medium speed until they start to fluff up.
 Add the sugar and beat on high until stiff peaks begin to form.
 Add in 2-3 drops of purple food coloring and the lavender paste or extract.
 Beat until combined.